batteries76/switch-maven/week-0/03-basic-js-arrays.md

 ## Arrays

 ### Summary
-This summary are the dot points that you'd need to have a go at the array challenges.
+This summary are the dot points that you'd need to be across to have a go at the array challenges.
 There is more to say about arrays of course, but it's good to also get into using them and playing around with code.
 Then we can layer the deeper understanding over this baseline.

-There is some mention of loops that can be ignored for now, and you can return to these sections after we learn loops.

 - We have been thinking of variables as named storage spaces for data.
 - Arrays are like having a whole warehouse of storage, or think of them as a series of storage buckets.